The CAA does not issue licences.

 The Operations Manual details the student’s operational procedures they are required to follow.
 TMST guide and mentor students throughout the completion of their manual.

-Only after this stage can you apply to the CAA for your PfCO.
+Only after this stage can you apply to the CAA for your GVC.

 Designed for clients with little or no drone experience.

-One day practical flight training using a range of drone platforms.
+Day 3 Practical flight training using our drone platforms.

-One day operations manual workshop – at the end you should have a fully completed operations manual that will be endorsed by our NQE and is ready for submission to the CAA to gain your Permission for Commercial Operations ‘PfCO’.
+Day 5 Operations manual workshop – at the end you should have a fully completed operations manual that will be endorsed by our NQE and is ready for submission to the CAA to gain your Full GVC.

 The 5 day TMST drone course is ideal for clients to get hands on experience with a wide range of drone platforms.